 All too often, patients suffering from peripheral neuropathy report their symptoms to muted ears.
 Because Bayer did not make the risks of peripheral neuropathy as clear as they should have, the medical field was unprepared to recognize the symptoms once they started occurring in patients.
 And for that reason, some patients who suffered symptoms of peripheral neuropathy were told something that they should have never been told: they were told it was in their heads, that their symptoms were not real.
 We now know that their suffering was real, and victims may be entitled to file a lawsuit for serious injuries and fatalities.

 A great deal has been done by the FDA to expose the damage Avelox is capable of causing.

 In October 2008, the FDA placed the most serious alert on Avelox and other quinolone antibiotics, known as a “Black Box” warning.
 The label warned doctors and patients of the serious risk of tendon damage that comes with taking Avelox and other quinolone antibiotics.

 Then, in August 2013 the FDA updated its Safety Announcement to alert doctors and patients of the risk of serious and permanent peripheral neuropathy that may occur soon after patients first start taking Avelox.

 However, despite the warnings, there has been no ban or recall of Avelox.

-What that means is that, despite the countless individuals who have already been harmed by Avelox and other quinolone antibiotics, even more patients may be injured and suffer from peripheral neuropathy at the hands of Bayer’s Avelox.
+What that means is that, despite the countless individuals who have already been harmed by Avelox and other quinolone antibiotics, even more patients may be seriously or fatally injured in an aortic rupture or aneurysm, or suffer from peripheral neuropathy at the hands of Bayer’s Avelox.
 Contact our office today to speak with an attorney about filing an Avelox nerve damage lawsuit.